Last Source Alignment Review: May 2026

 Verification Posture

-This engine is maintained as a field-facing conduit-fill reference workflow and is documented here as part of the broader TradeHub electrical alignment stack.
+This calculator is maintained as a field-facing conduit-fill reference workflow and is documented here as part of the broader TradeHub electrical workflow after conductor sizing, ampacity review, voltage drop, and raceway selection.

 Field-Use Limitation

-Final raceway selection, conductor makeup, ampacity confirmation, derating, installed conditions, local amendments, and AHJ interpretation remain final.
-This alignment record supports field-use screening; it does not replace project-specific code review.
+Final raceway selection, conductor makeup, pull condition, bend count, ampacity confirmation, derating, installed conditions, local amendments, and AHJ interpretation remain final.
+This alignment record supports field-use conduit-fill screening; it does not replace project-specific code review.

-Open the Conduit Fill Calculator to review the corresponding live raceway-fill reference workflow.
+Use the Conduit Fill Calculator tool to review the corresponding raceway-fill reference.

 Primary Standards Basis

-The live Manual S workflow aligns with equipment-selection review using Manual J design loads, manufacturer expanded performance data, sensible and latent capacity checks, heating output checks, and oversize screening for field-facing reference use.
+The live Manual S-style workflow screens equipment against Manual J design loads using expanded performance data, sensible and latent capacity checks, heating output checks, AHRI/OEM data status, and oversize review for field-facing reference use.
+Manual J®, Manual S®, and Manual D® are registered trademarks of ACCA; TradeHub.tools is not affiliated with ACCA.

 Related upstream and downstream dependencies

-Manual J load inputs inform the selection screen, while blower profile, delivered airflow, static point, and device pressure-drop assumptions can carry downstream into Manual D workflows.
+Manual J load inputs inform the equipment screen, while blower profile, delivered airflow, static point, and device pressure-drop assumptions can carry downstream into Manual D reference workflows.

 Mapped Logic Scope